 - You miss a meeting for your capstone team.
-You were at a party, but you tell your teammates that you were sick.
-Is this ethical?
-Legal? - You are being deposed under oath and you say that you missed your capstone meeting because you were sick when you were really at a party.
+You were at a party, but you tell your teammates that you were sick. - You are being deposed under oath and you say that you missed your capstone meeting because you were sick when you were really at a party. - Are these ethical?

-Is this ethical?
 Legal?